Call for the Best Deals : 0800 098 8877

 Cucumbers are thirsty plants, but they are prone to stem rot.

 • Target: Water the soil, never the base of the stem.
-A good trick is to sink a small plastic pot into the soil next to the plant and water into that.
+Sink a small plastic pot into the soil next to the plant and water into that instead.

 • Consistency: Inconsistent watering causes moisture stress, which leads to bitter fruit.
-Try to keep the soil evenly moist.
+Keep the soil evenly moist.

 Feeding

-Start feeding with a high-potash liquid fertiliser (tomato feed is fine) once the first fruits begin to swell.
-Feed once every 10-14 days.
+Start feeding with a high-potash liquid fertiliser (tomato feed works well) once the first fruits begin to swell.
+Feed once every 10–14 days.

 Companion Planting for Cucumbers